PALASH-BAJPAI/entrepreneurship-project/README.md

 # entrepreneurship-project
-Includes interview from an entrepreneur and its analysis
+Includes interview of an entrepreneur and its analysis